mlafarrow/RoomsofMyDreamHouse/README.md

-## Empty Example for P5.js
+## Rooms of my Dream House
-#### by Scott Kildall
+#### by Emily Farrow

 ### Overview
-This is a modified version of the p5.js Empty Example that simplifies the directory structure
+This is a website containing different rooms of my dream house.
+Navigate through the different rooms using keys shown each screen.

 ### Technical Details

-Modify the sketch.js setup() and draw() functions and begin adding functions!
+Use of variables, arrays, .png files, text boxes, and if/else if statements were used to make this website possible.